Fibroid Treatment in The Woodlands, TX

 The Women’s Center for Well Being in The Woodlands, TX

-Uterine Fibroids, which are abnormal growths in a woman’s uterus, affect 20 to 80 percent of women in their lifetime.
+Uterine Fibroids, which are abnormal growths in a woman’s uterus, affects 20 to 80 percent of women in their lifetime.
 These tumors can cause severe abdominal pain and heavy periods.

 There are many factors that increase the risk of developing fibroids within a woman’s uterus, including: